jvirtanen/fields/python/README.md

 License
 -------

-Fields for Python is released under the MIT License.
-See `LICENSE` for details.
+Fields for Python is released under the same license as Fields.